Mike Ivanow

-Mike Ivanow (born January 9, 1948 in Shanghai, China) is a retired U.S. soccer goalkeeper who was born in Shanghai, China.
+Mike Ivanow (born January 9, 1948) is an American retired soccer goalkeeper born in Shanghai, China.
 He spent eight seasons in the North American Soccer League and was a member of the U.S. soccer team at the 1972 Summer Olympics.
 He also earned ten caps with the U.S. national team between 1973 and 1975.

 Ivanow attended the University of San Francisco where he played collegiate soccer under renowned coach Steve Negoesco.
 In 1968, he was an honorable mention as an All American.

 In 1967, Ivanow played both Olympic qualifying matches against Bermuda.
 The U.S. tied Bermuda in Bermuda on May 21.
 Six days later, it lost in Chicago when Ivanow and his team mates thought the referee had awarded Bermuda an indirect free kick only to discover their mistake as Gladwys Daniels easily scored.
 Ivanow made it to the Olympics five years later when he was a member of the U.S. team at the 1972 Munich games.
 He played the first two games, but Shep Messing replaced him in goal for the third game, against host West Germany.
-In 1973, Ivanow earned his first cap with the senior national team when he came on for Mike Winter in a 4-0 loss to Bermuda.
+In 1973, Ivanow earned his first cap with the senior national team when he came on for Mike Winter in a 4–0 loss to Bermuda.
 He went on to play another seven games that year and one in 1974.
-His last cap came in a 7-0 loss to Poland on March 26, 1975.
+His last cap came in a 7–0 loss to Poland on March 26, 1975.